Centre for Molecular Medicine and Innovative Therapeutics

 Therapeutics Associate Professor Rakesh Veedu leads the development of novel therapeutic molecules that facilitate target-specific delivery of drugs or diagnostics to specific disease sites in the body.

 Motor Neurone Disease

-Professor Sulev Kõks is newly appointed to the CMMIT to probe the genetics and molecular pathology of Parkinson’s Disease – with the goal of improving the precision clinical management of patients.
+Professor Sulev Kõks and his team aim to probe the genetics and molecular pathology of Parkinson’s Disease – with the goal of improving the precision clinical management of patients.